lfn3/personal-site/content/cv.md

 - Maintained and improved a low time to recovery HA solution.
 - Produced tools like [Undertaker](https://github.com/lfn3/undertaker) and
   [IntellijLint](https://github.com/lmax-exchange/intellijlint) that helped our team deliver more quickly and effectively.
+- Maintained and used data science pipeline with Python, Jupyter, and Kafka
+- Worked with crypto-currency technologies for [LMAX Digital](https://www.lmaxdigital.com/)

 ### Developer at [LiveOps](https://www.liveopscloud.com/)
 <div class="years">2015 - 2016</div>